 Did Little Red Riding Hood bring her mum?
 Did Rapunzel have a mobile phone?
 Did Charlie ever get told by his dentist to cut down on chocolate?
 No, no and no again.
 Characters in stories can do all the things that we would/could never do.
 They can run away from home, time travel, sail with pirates, do magic, live inside a giant peach, avoid tooth decay.

 But once you decide that you want to write a story, how do you make it exciting?
 How do you plot the story so that your readers can’t put it down?

 "Our characters go out and do all the things that we’re too scared, sensible, or comfortable to ever consider"

 Make it tough right from the start

-Make life as difficult as possible for your hero/heroine at the start.
-This means that they have no back-up, no parents, no lifts, no pocket money, no lovely big bedroom with their own TV.
+Make life as difficult as possible for your hero or heroine at the start.
+This means that they have no back-up; no parents, no lifts, no pocket money, no lovely big bedroom with their own TV.
 The broom cupboard?
 That’s more like it.
-It’s no co-incidence that so many characters in children’s fiction are orphans or have wicked stepmothers.
+It’s no coincidence that so many characters in children’s fiction are orphans or have wicked stepmothers.
 If they were too comfortable they wouldn’t feel the urge to go anywhere or do anything.

 Give your character a task, something they must pursue

 This can be anything from saving the world to finding out who killed their parents.
 It must be difficult but not impossible.
 We learn about characters by what they do.
-While we’re tucked up warm in bed our characters go out and do all the things that we’re too scared/sensible/comfortable to ever consider.
+While we’re tucked up warm in bed our characters go out and do all the things that we’re too scared, sensible or comfortable to ever consider.